 One of my monthly goals for August was to go for a walk after dinner, and I seriously never expected to love it so much.
 My boyfriend and I really appreciated the time to wander around our neighborhood and not worry about anything for 20 minutes.

 You’ve probably been sitting in an office all day, so some fresh air and a little exercise is going to lift your mood dramatically.
 Leave your phone at home, and let yourself zone out away from Netflix and social media notifications.

 2. Turn off email alerts.

 Here’s my number one piece of advice for letting yourself relax: don’t check your work email.
 I haven’t set up work email on my phone because I know it will only cause me unnecessary stress if I’m getting email alerts after I’ve left the office.
 It’s really important to set boundaries with your time because otherwise your work life will just blend into your personal life.
-If you’ve got a particularly stressful day coming up, here are 10 ways to relax beforehand.

 3. Schedule fun into your weekdays.